data61/landshark/README.md

 | --- | --- | --- |
 `--name` | `STRING` | A name describing the target set being constructed.
 `--shapefile` | `SHAPEFILE` | The shapefile from which to extract.
 Use the actual `.shp` file here.
 `--record` | `STRING` | A record to extract for each point as a target.
-This argument can be given multiple times to extract mulitple records.
+This argument can be given multiple times to extract multiple records.
 `--dtype` | `[ordinal\|categorical]` | The type of target, either ordinal for regression or categorical for classification.

 Optional Arguments: